lupyuen/lupyuen.github.io/src/unicorn3.md

 For Now: 32-bit Virtual Addresses are totally sufficient.
 And NuttX boots OK on Unicorn!

-_Why are we doing all this?_
+_After switching to 32-bit Virtual Address: Any change to the Page Tables?_

-TODO: Avaota-A1 Emulator
+TODO: Any change to Page Tables

-_Any change to the Page Tables?_
+_Why are we doing all this: NuttX on Unicorn?_

-TODO
+We're about to create a __NuttX Emulator__ for [__Avaota-A1 Arm64 SBC__](TODO) (Allwinner A527), based on Unicorn Emulator.
+So that we can Build and Test NuttX on the Avaota-A1 Emulator, without touching the Actual Hardware.

 ![TODO](https://lupyuen.org/images/unicorn3-bootflow.jpg)